discretize/discretize-guides/builds/guardian/celestial-firebrand/index.md

 - <Skill name="Chapter 4: Shining River"/> places a healing field that can also be blasted for extra healing.
 - <Skill name="Epilogue: Eternal Oasis"/> converts conditions into boons and grants allies an incoming healing modifier.
 - When running Virtues entering this Tome also cleanses conditions.
-- Common rotations in this Tome are 2-5-4-1-2 for maximum sustained healing or 5-4-2-1-1 for maximum burst healing.

 <Skill name="Tome of Courage" />: